Article - Tax - General

 (1) increase or decrease the rate in increments of one one–hundredth of a percentage point, effective on January 1 of the year that the county designates; and

-(2) give the Comptroller notice of the rate change and the effective date of the rate change on or before July 1 prior to its effective date.
+(2) give the Comptroller notice of the rate or income bracket change and the effective date of the rate or income bracket change on or before July 1 prior to its effective date.

 (c) (1) For any county income tax rate that is effective on or after January 1, 2022, the county may apply the county income tax on a bracket basis.

 (2) A county that imposes the county income tax on a bracket basis: